Dhyana in Buddhism: Integrated set of practices

 Meditation and contemplation form an integrated set of practices with several other practices, which are fully realized with the onset of dhyāna.
 As described in the Noble Eightfold Path, right view leads to leaving the household life and becoming a wandering monk.
 Sīla (morality) comprises the rules for right conduct.
-Right effort, or the four right efforts, which already contains elements of dhyana, aim to prevent the arising of unwholesome states, and to generate wholesome states.
+Right effort, or the four right efforts, which already contains elements of dhyāna, aim to prevent the arising of unwholesome states, and to generate wholesome states.
 This includes indriya samvara (sense restraint), controlling the response to sensual perceptions, not giving in to lust and aversion but simply noticing the objects of perception as they appear.
 Right effort and mindfulness ("to remember to observe"), notably mindfulness of breathing, calm the mind-body complex, releasing unwholesome states and habitual patterns, and encouraging the development of wholesome states and non-automatic responses.
 By following these cumulative steps and practices, the mind becomes set, almost naturally, for the equanimity of dhyāna, reinforcing the development of wholesome states, which in return further reinforces equanimity and mindfulness.

 The rūpa jhānas

 The arūpa āyatanas

 Grouped into the jhāna-scheme are four meditative states referred to in the early texts as arūpa-āyatanas.
 These are also referred to in commentarial literature as arūpa-jhānas ("formless" or "immaterial" jhānas), corresponding to the arūpa-loka (translated as the "formless realm" or the "formless dimensions"), to be distinguished from the first four jhānas (rūpa jhānas).
 In the Buddhist canonical texts, the word "jhāna" is never explicitly used to denote them; they are instead referred to as āyatana.
 However, they are sometimes mentioned in sequence after the first four jhānas (other texts, e.g. MN 121, treat them as a distinct set of attainments) and thus came to be treated by later exegetes as jhānas.
-The formless jhānas are related to, or derived from, yogic meditation, while the jhānas proper are related to the cultivation of the mind.
-The state of complete dwelling in emptiness is reached when the eighth jhāna is transcended.

 The four arūpa-āyatanas/arūpa-jhānas are: